JPIAMRCOINCIDE/MicrobialGenomics/_episodes/68_resistance_genes.md

 > {: .solution}
 {: .challenge}

 Where are the genes and where are the point mutations?
+Add it to the Google sheet.

 {% include links.md %}